SmarterApp/TDS_ContentUploader/README.md

-# Welcome to the ContentUploaderDev Application
+# Welcome to the ContentUploader Application

 The ContentUploader allows the following functions:

-* Upload the content file exported from ITS in zip format to the server file system.
+* Upload the content file exported from Item Authoring (e.g. ITS) in zip format to the server file system.
 * Publish the content to the Server in appropriate file structure as configured in the itembank db.
 * Update the content size.
 * Delete the Extraction folder or zip file..